calblueprint/dccentralkitchen/docs/admin/clerktraining.md

 ![../assets/clerk_training/how_it_works_final.jpg](../assets/clerk_training/how_it_works_final.jpg)

-## :link: Step 0: Combining with Store POS
+## Step 0: Combining with Store POS

 ::: warning NOTE
 This app **does not replace** your store's current point of sale system!
 It is meant to be used with your store's system if a customer buys Healthy Corners products and is part of the Healthy Rewards program.